justnonamenoname/lifeticle/readme.md

 The minimal size/unit of qualia refers to both the size and the strength.
 Methods of determination: applying a pain signal to a large area of the leg and reducing the pain, or applying a strong pain signal and reducing the area.
+The minimum force can be assumed to be the energy of Planck's constant.
 This question will be explored in the study of the qualia generator in the brain.

+**Sound**

+The sound has an added sense of duration, of how the sound played over the past second.
+It's something like an extended moment of now, summed up from the sound of the past second.
+Other types of qualia can also have a summed extended momentum.

 **Artificial intelligence**